Targeted killing

-Targeted killing is a form of murder or assassination carried out by governments outside a judicial procedure or a battlefield.
+Targeted killing is a form of assassination carried out by governments outside a judicial procedure or a battlefield.

 Since the late 20th century, the legal status of targeted killing has become a subject of contention within and between various nations.
 Historically, at least since the mid-eighteenth century, Western thinking has generally considered the use of assassination as a tool of statecraft to be illegal.
 Some academics, military personnel and officials describe targeted killing as legitimate within the context of self-defense, when employed against terrorists or combatants engaged in asymmetrical warfare.
-They argue that drones are more humane and more accurate than manned vehicles, and that targeted or "named killings" do not occur in any context other than a declared state of war.
+They argue that unmanned combat aerial vehicles (drones) are more humane and more accurate than manned vehicles.

 Scholars are also divided as to whether targeted killings are an effective counterterrorism strategy.

 Africa

-Targeted killings have also been used in Somalia, Kenya, Rwanda and in Libya.

 Somalia and Rwanda, 1990s

 During fighting in the Somali Civil War, Sean Devereux described torture and killing by warlords in Kismayo as "targeted killings, a kind of ethnic cleansing", shortly before his assassination.

 Also in Africa, Reuters described "targeted killings of political opponents" by Hutu army and militias in Rwanda during the Rwandan genocide.
 The American State Department reported the "politically targeted killings" were a prelude to general massacres in Rwanda.